RoWan93182/WPwHgKtb66Y/4nmD_/8Qsq/pEnN/1q7IG/fault-tolerance_ez8p_1744037259.log.md

 - `Scheduler` and `DefauledScheduledFuture` were moved to the `spi` package.
 - `Policy` and `PolicyExecutor` were moved to the `spi` package and some method signatures changed.
 - `ExecutionResult` was moved to the `spi` package and made generic.
-- Several new classes were added to the `spi` package to contain internal execution APIs including `ExecutionInternal`, `SyncExecutionInternal`, and `AsyncExecutionInternal`.
 - `FailsafeFuture` was moved to the SPI package and some method signatures changed.
 ### Bug Fixes